 We heard you, and your input informed UMKC’s new strategic plan.
 The plan states that our foundational commitment is to our people, and we have committed to creating a developmental culture and a learning community.
 The UMKC Talk It UP! program focuses on people-centered dialog.
 It provides a set of tools designed to help facilitate learning and development conversations.

 Talk It UP!
 Includes tools and resources, an online learning module in Percipio, and an in-person training where you will learn how to share feedback and engage in developmental and coaching conversations.
 Open communication is a foundational skill in any relationship and a collaboration skill for creating a learning-centered environment for all.
-Talk It UP! workshops will be offered on a regular basis and these concepts are now part of the UMKC Supervisory Development Series course, The Importance of Feedback.
+Talk It UP! workshops will be offered on a regular basis.

 Each of us has a role to help build our culture of learning and development.
 A key action item is quarterly Talk It UP! meetings.
 Since Fall 2019, these meetings have provided scheduled time for employees discuss learning goals with their supervisor.
 Not sure where to start?
 The Talk It UP! resources listed on the side menu, provide a Development and Coaching Conversation Tool for supervisors and employees, a GROW Model worksheet to help explore learning plans, and additional information to help keep the conversation going.